Tipping on Takeout Food: What’s Expected & What Customers and Restaurants Should Know

 The standard tip for dining is typically 18 to 20 percent.
 But when it comes to takeout and delivery, people are uncertain about how much to tip.
 While some etiquette experts recommend a 5 to 10% tip for takeout, others suggest 15%.

-How much to tip for takeout and delivery depends on several factors, like -
+How much to tip for takeout and delivery depends on several factors, as outlined below.

 Order Complexity